 Lab Preview: What You'll Practice

-Hands-on lab platforms, such as certlabz.com, offer scenario-based labs that mirror real exam tasks.
-Here's what a typical lab session might include:
+Hands-on lab platforms, such as certlabz.com, offer scenario-based labs aligned directly to exam objective tasks.
+Here is what a typical lab session might include, from task assignment through verification:

 Security+ Lab: Firewall Configuration